 - Hydrate.
 Staying hydrated is key while recovering from the flu.
 Loss of fluid and dehydration can quickly become serious when your body is working hard to fight off the virus, so drink lots of water, herbal teas, sports drinks and other clear fluids.
 Keeping a cup of ice chips handy is a great way to stay hydrated and sooth a sore throat.
 And while a hot toddy might be tempting, it’s best to stay away from alcohol while you’re sick since it can be dehydrating.

 - Seek treatment.
 If your symptoms don’t improve, worsen or if you’re a member of a high-risk group (young children, pregnant women or anyone over age 65), seek medical treatment immediately.
 If the previous circumstances don’t apply to you but you’re still not sure if you should seek in-person treatment, consider scheduling a virtual visit.
 Virtual visits allow you to talk with a board-certified doctor 24/7 via an internet-enabled device, so a medical professional can help you determine whether you require an in-person visit or if you can ride the flu out at home.
 Check with your health insurance plan to verify virtual care coverage.
-Most Priority Health plans cover virtual visits 100 percent.
+Most members of Priority Health receive virtual care for as little as $0 and no more than $45 per visit.

 Although people all over the country are contracting the flu virus, the chances for a severe outcome is small.
 The flu will likely keep you home-bound for a couple of days while it runs its course.
 Remember to rest, stay hydrated and keep your home clean to prevent the flu from spreading.
 When in doubt, review the recommendations for seeking treatment.
 Stay well out there, Michigan.